 Retired and enjoying the good life?
 Congratulations!
-You’ve earned this - and we want to make sure you get the most out of it.
+You’ve earned this – and we want to make sure you get the most out of it.
 With more and more Americans enjoying longer retirements, budgeting is more important than ever.
-Here’s some helpful tips on how to budget while retired.
+Here are some helpful tips on how to budget while retired.

 The most important step to budgeting while retired is to start budgeting before you’re retired.
 Take an inventory of what you’re spending week-to-week and month-to-month.
 When you’re living on a fixed income, it’s essential to know how much is going out, because it’s harder to increase what is coming in.
 Now, set two budgets – one for fixed spending (essentials) and one for fun (discretionary).